maodouzi/theDjangoBook2.0/README.md

 			>>> t.render(Context())
 			u'Your name is .'

-		alters_data=True make any function who wanting to modify rendering object be disabled
+		alters_data=True make any function who wanting to modify rendering object be disabled.
+Say, for instance, you have a BankAccount object that has a delete() method.
+If a template includes something like {{ account.delete }}, where account is a BankAccount object, the object would be deleted when the template is rendered!
+To prevent this, set the function attribute alters_data on the method:

+			def delete(self):
+				# Delete the account
+			delete.alters_data = True

+		The template system won¡¯t execute any method marked in this way.
+Continuing the above example, if a template includes {{ account.delete }} and the delete() method has the alters_data=True, then the delete() method will not be executed when the template is rendered.
+Instead, it will fail silently.

 		Context Objects use standard Python dictionary syntax: